mawngo/html-parser-js/README.md

   trim?: boolean; // apply trim for all sub selector (only if sub selector trim property is not specified) transforms?: (string | TransformFunction)[]; // apply transforms for all sub selector (apply after sub selector transform) objTransforms?: (string | TransformFunction)[]; // apply transform to the object result;
-}
+  flat?: boolean; // flatten the object, merge its keys with its parent keys }
 ```